Kia Challenge: United States

 In Los Angeles, the trend has been linked to an 85% increase in thefts of Kia and Hyundai vehicles in 2022 compared to 2021.
 In Chicago, thefts of the affected vehicle models increased by over nine times, and children as young as 11 years of age were reported to have participated in these thefts.

 Illinois

 On April 29, 2024, four teenagers aged 13 to 17 were involved in a fatal single-car accident in Johnston City, Illinois following the theft of a 2013 Hyundai Elantra.
 The 16-year-old driver was killed after crashing into a tree, leaving the other three passengers with serious injuries.

+Maryland

+On August 4, 2026, seven teenagers aged 12 to 15 were involved in a fatal accident in Germantown, Maryland following the theft of a 2015 Kia Optima.
+The 58-year-old driver of a 2007 Toyota Matrix was killed after being struck by the Kia, which was later reported to be stolen.
+The alleged driver of the Kia, a 13-year-old boy, was also injured in the crash.

 New York

 On October 23, 2022, six teenagers aged 14 to 19 stole a Kia Sportage in Buffalo, New York.
 Four of the teenagers were killed when they subsequently crashed the stolen car.
 The Buffalo Police Department linked the incident to the Kia Challenge.